 Theory of Mind AI

 Theory of Mind AI understands human emotions, intentions, beliefs, and social cues to interact with individuals through a more natural and human-like manner.
 This AI must have the capacity to model mental states.
-While foundational research exists, this kind of AI has not yet been realized.

 Self-aware AI